-Other CDFW Programs
+Related CDFW Programs

 Wild Pig Management Program

 Pigs (Sus scrofa) are native to Eurasia and northern Africa.
-In the early 1700's Spanish and Russian settlers introduced domestic pigs to California as livestock and many became feral.
-In the 1920's a Monterey county landowner introduced the European wild boar, a wild subspecies of Sus scrofa into California, which bred with the domestic pigs.
+In the early 1700s Spanish and Russian settlers introduced domestic pigs to California as livestock and many became feral.
+In the 1920s a Monterey county landowner introduced the European wild boar, a wild subspecies of Sus scrofa into California, which bred with the domestic pigs.
 The result of these introductions is a wild boar/feral domestic pig hybrid.

-Until the mid 1950's, wild pigs were unclassified under state law and could be killed with no restrictions.
+Until the mid 1950s, wild pigs were unclassified under state law and could be killed with no restrictions.
 In 1957, wild pigs were designated a game mammal by the State Legislature.
 The Fish and Game Commission soon established hunting seasons, bag and possession limits, method of take and the conditions for using dogs.
 In 1992 Fish and Wildlife Code Sections 4650 through 4657 were added that required hunters to possess wild pig license tags while hunting pigs.

 Wild pigs currently exist in 56 of the state's 58 counties and can be found in a variety of habitats ranging from woodland, chaparral, meadow and grasslands.
 Wild pigs are omnivorous, consuming both plant and animal matter.
-In general, wild pigs feed on: grasses and forbs in the spring: mast and fruits in the summer and fall: and roots, tubers and invertebrates throughout the year.
+In general, wild pigs feed on: grasses and forbs in the spring; mast and fruits in the summer and fall; and roots, tubers and invertebrates throughout the year.

 About half of the state is under private ownership and wild pigs occur mainly on private lands, but many public areas in the state have a fairly high rate of return on pig tags.
 In the northern part of the state the Tehama Wildlife Area has a modest return.
 In the central part of the state, Cow Mountain Management Area and Laguna Mountain also do well.
 The military bases (Fort Hunter Liggett and Camp Roberts) are responsible for 35% of the public land take.
-Please see the CDFW's Guide to Hunting Wild Pigs in California for more information on behavior, biology and how to hunt wild pigs plus maps and contact information for wild pig hunting on public lands, recipes and more.
+See the CDFW's Guide to Hunting Wild Pigs in California (PDF) for more information on behavior, biology and how to hunt wild pigs, plus maps and contact information for wild pig hunting on public lands, recipes and more.